doanduyhai/killrvideo-java/README.markdown

 I'll gladly accept any pull requests for bug fixes, new features, etc.  and if you have a request for an example that you don't see in the code currently, send me a message [@doanduyhai][twitter] on Twitter or open an issue here on GitHub.

 ## License
-Copyright 2016 Duy Hai DOAN
+Copyright 2017 David Gilardi, derived from original work by Duy Hai DOAN on the [Achilles] framework

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.